|Important Information for AFS Section Conveners|

 But the parent Society also has responsibilities to its sections.
 Society sections are eligible for space and time at the Society's annual meeting for paper sessions or workshops, section meetings, and social events.
 AFS provides several services to sections:

 Each section must designate a convener, who is the head of the section, to serve for a term the section decides.
-As convener, you maintain contact with the AFS Associate Director, and are responsible for handling general section business and correspondence.
+Increasingly, sections are designating senior and junior conveners (Conveners maintain contact with the AFS Associate Director, and are responsible for handling general section business and correspondence.
 Each section must also designate an individual (either you or a separate treasurer) who will receive annual financial statements from the AFS business office.

 Your online group directory is the most complete and current list of all who have joined your section using AFS tools, including our online and print membership forms.
 Any communications directed at section members must include all those members.
 The best way to do that is to use the "email group" tool on your group home page (see AFS Sections Online, below).

-If you are using off-site communications, like Facebook groups or pages, listservs, or just an email distribution list, you are responsible for synching these disparate groups.
+If you are using off-site communications, like Facebook groups or pages, listservs, or just an email distribution list, you are responsible for syncing these disparate groups to your section’s most up-to-date list of members.
 Contact the Associate Director for help.